dfinity/portal/docs/developer-docs/setup/playground.md

 If the value `<network name>` is set as `playground`, then the command `dfx deploy --playground` will deploy to your custom playground.
 Otherwise, the command has to use `--network <network name>`.

+:::info
+This network definition can also go into `networks.json` file so it applies to every project, not just the current project, since `dfx.json` files are project-specific.
+To see where the `networks.json` file is located, use the command `dfx info networks-json-path`.

 ## Motoko playground in the web browser

 Motoko playground is also available through the Motoko playground frontend canister, which can be accessed at the following public URL: